tfeb/tfeb-lisp-hax/README.md

 **`once-only-log-entry`** is a condition type which will be logged to at most one destination.

 ### Logging functions
 **`(slog datum [arguments ...])`** takes arguments which denote a condition of default type `simple-log-entry` and signals that condition.
-The sense in which the 'arguments denote a condition' is exactly the same as for `signal` &c, except that the default condition type is `simple-log-entry`.
+The sense in which the 'arguments denote a condition' is exactly the same as for `signal` &c, except that the default condition type is the value of `*default-log-entry-type*`.

 **`(slog-to destination datum [arguments ...])`** creates a log entry as `slog` does, but then rather than signalling it logs it directly to `destination`.  `slog-to` is what ends up being called when logging destinations are specified by the `logging` macro, but you can also call it yourself.

+**`*default-log-entry-type*`** is the condition class used by `slog` when its first argument is a string.
+Its default value is `simple-log-entry` but you can bind or assign to it to control what class is used.

 ### Log destinations and `slog-to`
 The `logging` macro and the `slog-to` generic function know about *log destinations*.
 Some types of these are predefined, but you can extend the notion of what a log destination is either by defining methods on `slog-to` (see below for caveats) or, perhaps better, by providing a *fallback destination handler* which `slog-to` will call for destination handlers it does not have specialised methods for.
 This fallback handler can be bound dynamically.